-There are many benefits of using a trust as part of your well-crafted estate plan.
-Our experienced estate planning attorneys will guide you through the benefits available through the various trusts.
+There are benefits of using a trust as part of your estate plan.
 Many of our clients and their beneficiaries have been able to achieve the following benefits by utilizing various trusts:

-- Control of Your Wealth and Assets: Working with an attorney to produce a well-crafted trust allows you to specify the terms of the trust.
-This allows you to control when and to whom the distribution of assets is made.
+- Control of Your Wealth and Assets: Working with an attorney to create a well-crafted trust allows you to specify the terms of the trust.
+This allows you to control how the distribution of assets are made.
 Trusts can be designed to allow assets to remain accessible to you during your lifetime.

-- Protection of Your Legacy: A trust attorney can construct a trust that can help protect your estate from the designated heirs’ creditors and can also help with developing a trust that helps manage and protect a beneficiary that may not be proficient in money management.
+- Protection of Your Legacy: A trust attorney can construct a trust that can help protect your estate from the designated heirs’ creditors while manageing and protecting a beneficiary that may not be proficient in money management.

-- Keeping Your Wishes Private: Probate court is a matter of public record.
-Creating a solid trust may allow you to pass on your legacy privately by passing outside of probate.
-This way, your wishes are only known by the loved ones or beneficiaries that you have chosen.
+- Keeping Your Wishes Private: Creating a solid trust allows you to pass on your legacy privately by avoiding probate.
+Your wishes are only known by the loved ones or beneficiaries that you have chosen.

 What is the Process for Creating a Trust?